|SIYE Time:13:25 on 13th August 2022|

 Suddenly, Ginny and I were alone in the kitchen.
 Ginny replaced the large teapot in the cupboard, found a smaller one and began making the tea.

 'I'm sorry to turn up uninvited, Ginny,' I began.
 'And I'm sorry that I screamed.
 It's just that ... well ...
 Terry looks rather scary, doesn't he?'

 'Terry is one of the nicest and most gentle people I know.
 He’s also one of the cleverest, although he's got a lot of competition for that title,' Ginny told me.
 Her face softened as she spoke.
 She put the mugs onto the tray and carried them over towards the table.
 'Don't let him fool you.
 He seems to be really shy and very quiet until you get to know him.
 And that’s when you'll discover that he is really shy and very quiet, unless you've done something wrong.
 So, why did you contact our bank?' she asked, changing the subject abruptly.

 'I didn't!'
 I protested.

 Slowly, over tea and biscuits I told Ginny the story.
-I told her about Mary, and about Mike’s phone call.
-She stared at me intently as I spoke; she was listening carefully to every word.
+I told her about Mary, and about Mike's phone call.
+She stared at me intently as I spoke; she was listening carefully, assessing every word.